robconery/bigroll/content/offers/missing-cs-degree.md

 ---
 title: "The Missing CS Degree"
 offer: "missing-cs-degree"
-price: 99.00
+price: 149.00
 stripe: "https://stripe.com"
 ---

 ::sales-hero{image="https://placehold.co/800x400?text=Missing+CS+Degree"}

 # Stop Feeling Like An Impostor In Your Own Career

 Every day, brilliant developers like you hit invisible walls because they don't have a CS degree and think they need one.
 Those moments when technical terms fly over your head and you wonder if there's a secret handshake everyone learned but you.
 We've all felt this way and **today this will end for you**.
 ::

 ::sales-person

 ## You're Great at What You Do, But Something's Missing

 You've taught yourself to code with the determined persistence of someone trying to assemble IKEA furniture without the instructions.
 You've built projects, maybe even landed a job.
 You're solving real-world problems and shipping code every day.

 But in meetings, when colleagues casually toss around terms like "cyclomatic complexity," "binary trees," or "dynamic programming" as if they're discussing the weather, you feel that familiar knot in your stomach.
-That voice in your head whispers: *"Am I a fraud?
+That voice in your head whispers: _"Am I a fraud?
 Do I really belong here?
-Is everyone about to discover I've just been frantically Googling everything for years?"*
+Is everyone about to discover I've just been frantically Googling everything for years?"_

 You're not alone.
 Thousands of self-taught developers share this exact feeling, silently mouthing "I'll look that up later" while confidently nodding through discussions about algorithmic complexity.
 ::

 ::sales-problem

 ## The Self-Taught Developer's Dilemma

 Without a formal CS education, you're missing pieces of the puzzle that others take for granted: